mfumagalli/ngsPopGen/README.md

 In all analisis involving 2 populations, input data must refer to the exact same sites.
 If they differ (e.g. because of different filtering), you must first get the overlapping subset of sites for both populations.
 To achieve this, you can follow instructions given in the tutorial ([here](https://github.com/mfumagalli/ngsTools/blob/master/TUTORIAL.md)).
-A quick trick to check that everything went fine is to retrieve the dimension of each file (using "ls -l"), then divide this number by 8 and then by the double of the number of individuals plus 1.
-You should get the final number of sites.

 IMPORTANT NOTE ii):